 Imagine climbing into bed, closing your eyes, and drifting off to sleep.
 No disturbances, no tossing and turning, just a full night of rest.
 It almost sounds… luxurious, doesn’t it?
 As if it were too good to be true?
 The truth is, we should be getting this quality of rest every single night.
 The American Academy of Sleep Medicine suggests the average adult needs a minimum of 7 hours of sleep per night, though 9 to 11 hours of sleep may be appropriate.

 Sleep isn’t a luxury, it’s a necessity!
 According to a 2016 study, 1 and 3 American’s report they are sleep deprived.
 What’s more?
 Out of the Americans that do sleep within these recommended hours, 35% report poor sleep quality.
 We get it — life happens, and we aren’t always able to control when our head hits the pillow, but developing a good sleep routine is essential to getting the deep Zs that you need and deserve.
-If you’re tired of being tired, we have the top sleep tips that will have you sleeping like a baby.
+If you’re tired of being tired, we have the top sleep tips for how to sleep better.

 The Importance of Sleep